-This feature is usable ONLY with the GPS receiver that is shipped with Microsoft "Streets and Trips" and "AutoRoute" (versions 2010 and later).
+- With Option 307, GPS is available with the built-in receiver accessed through the top-panel SMA (f) connector.
+This connector has a 3.3 VDC bias voltage which is switched ON when GPS is set to Internal.
+This system is designed for use with an active antenna such as the Agilent N9910X-825. - Without Option 307, GPS is usable ONLY with an external GPS receiver that is shipped with Microsoft "Streets and Trips" and "AutoRoute".
 The GPS receiver is NOT available from Agilent.
 Only the GPS USB receiver is used with the FieldFox.
 Therefore, it is NOT necessary to purchase the very latest version of the map software.